dd9jn/rfc4880bis/crypto-refresh.md

 While this subsection acknowledges existing practice for human-representable v4 fingerprints, this document does not attempt to standardize any specific human-readable form of v5 fingerprint for this discouraged use case.
 More usability studies are needed to make human-in-the-loop fingerprint verification plausible for wide adoption.

+NOTE: the topic of interoperable human-in-the-loop key verification needs more work, probably in a separate document.

 ## Avoiding Ciphertext Malleability {#ciphertext-malleability}

 If ciphertext can be modified by an attacker but still subsequently decrypted to some new plaintext, it is considered "malleable".